 Grandview Heights Mayor's Court

+The Dominy Law Firm is a firm of criminal defense lawyers representing clients in the Grandview Heights Mayor’s Court for criminal offenses and DUI / OVI offenses.
 It’s always best to have as much information as possible about your situation before you get to court.
-If you have a case scheduled in the Grandview Heights Mayor’s Court, looking over the content on this page and throughout this website will give you an idea of what to expect there.
-In addition to learning about the court, it’s also a good idea to learn more about lawyers before hiring an attorney to represent you, particularly in a DUI / OVI case.How To Contact The Grandview Heights Mayor’s Court
+If you have a case scheduled at the Grandview Heights Mayor’s Court, looking over the content on this page and in this website will give you an idea of what to expect there.
+In addition to learning about the court, it’s also a good idea to learn more about lawyers before hiring an attorney to represent you in a DUI / OVI case or a criminal case.

 Address: 1016 Grandview Avenue, Grandview Heights, OH 43212